Max-Derner/python-lessons/Lesson_01/05_magic_dunder_methods.md

 ```

 I've left you the `Planet` in [planetary_code.py](./section_05_supplements/planetary_code.py) along with some of the example code run.

+# Is there more?
+You wouldn't believe how much more there is to dunder methods, definitely [check out the docs](https://docs.python.org/3/reference/datamodel.html#special-method-names).
+Some of my favorites are the [numerical emulators](https://docs.python.org/3/reference/datamodel.html#emulating-numeric-types) which allow you to use mathematical operators on your classes like `Earth + Moon` or `Earth / Moon` and other such clever-clogs stuff.

 ### Let's [wrap this up!](./06_closing_remarks.md)